apache/hudi/rfc/rfc-63/rfc-63.md

 be efficient, if there are no or little overlapping among micro partitions in terms of the column value range.
 The degree of overlapping is reduced through data clustering.

-Hudi's Index Function depends on optimized storage layout for efficient file pruning, which can be achieved through clustering and proposed Index-Function-based ordering during write operations.
+Hudi's Functional Index depends on optimized storage layout for efficient file pruning, which can be achieved through clustering and proposed Index-Function-based ordering during write operations.

-### Rollout/Adoption Plan

-The Index Function is going to be guarded by feature flags, `hoodie.write.index.function.enable` for creating and updating Index functions, and `hoodie.read.index.function.enable` for enabling file pruning based on Index Function in query engines.

-## Test Plan

-- Unit and functional tests
-    - Function can be applied correctly
-    - Index function is populated in metadata table
-    - Expected pruning behavior is validated
-    - For Index-Function-based ordering during write operations, data is co-located at write time
-- Validation of the implementation on the use cases above
-    - The workflow should work smoothly